heavyblotto/memorativa/docs/memorativa-design.md

 - The 9th House dominance places the apple within the realm of mythology, belief systems, and philosophical inquiry.

+## The *prototype*

+In Memorativa, the **prototype** is a structure that is represented with multiple percept-triplets in multiple perceptional vectors.
+Each vector maps to an archetype represented by a planet, with the **Sun** serving as the central representation of the prototype and the orbiting **planets** representing the different conceptual vectors of the percept.
+In short, the prototype is the best representative of the concept united with the percept.
+When the system needs to "talk about" or represent concepts (which by definition are pre-linguist), the prototype is the symbolic representative and token.

-Here's a hypothetical apple concept represented by percept-triplets mapped to multiple planets, shown in the book output of a hypothetical conceptual analysis generated by the Memorativa system.
+Here's a hypothetical "apple" percept represented in a prototype with percept-triplets mapped to multiple planets, shown in the book output of a hypothetical conceptual analysis generated by the Memorativa system.

----

 **---[START BOOK:]---**